prashu-asp/SPSfrontend/README.md

 1.You should install  node js and npm.
-2. clone this repository into your local system.\
+2. clone this repository into your local system and install "tachyons" package "npm install tachyons".\
 3. open the project and open terminal in the respective project directory and run "npm start"
 # npm start